-- Method I (f-chart) is only applicable for forced circulated systems - Method II (DST) is only applicable in connection with the ISO 9459-5 (DST) performance test method
+- Method I (f-chart) is applicable for forced circulated systems and thermosyphon systems tested as solar only/pre-heat system. - Method II (DST) is only applicable in connection with the ISO 9459-5 (DST) performance test method

 The method used for performance calculation shall be specified when reporting the results.